Hot Dog Day

 Hot Dog Days are informal events that are celebrated in communities throughout the hotdog-eating world, including the United States, Canada and Australia.
-Their origin is obscure.
+The earliest known Hot Dog Day was held in Alfred, New York in 1972.
 As the name suggests, the festivals revolve around eating hot dogs, but usually there are many other activities such as wiener dog races, root beer chugging contests, and face painting.
 Often the proceeds from a hot dog day are given to charity.

-Industry groups, such as National Hot Dog and Sausage Council in the USA, encourage, sponsor, and support the events.
+Industry groups, such as National Hot Dog and Sausage Council in the US, encourage, sponsor, and support some of the events.
 The Council designates July as National Hot Dog Month; National Hot Dog Day varies year to year.
-It annually falls on the 3rd Wednesday of July, which in 2023 is July 19.
+It annually falls on the 3rd Wednesday of July, which in 2025 is July 16.
 The council also gives advice on hot-dog eating etiquette, which aren't considered strict, as most Hot Dog Day style events do not adhere to them.

 Notable Hot Dog Festivals

-Alfred Village Hot Dog Day
+Hot Dog Day - Alfred, New York

 Hot Dog Day is celebrated every spring in the village of Alfred, New York.
-It has been celebrated since 1972, when it was first created and organized by Alfred University students Mark O'Meara and Eric "Rick" Vaughn.
+It was first organized in 1972 by Alfred University students Mark O'Meara and Eric "Rick" Vaughn as a way for area students to give back to the local community.
 The event is focused on the hot dog, a food popular among college students for its cheapness and ease of preparation.
-In the early years, festival-goers could buy a hot dog and a drink for a quarter.
-Hot Dog Day itself is usually the third Saturday in April, although many students celebrate the entire "hot dog week", running from that Wednesday to that Sunday.
+In the early years festival-goers could buy a hot dog and a drink for a quarter.
+Hot Dog Day itself is usually a Saturday towards the end of April, although many students celebrate the entire "hot dog week", running from that Wednesday to that Sunday.

-Hot Dog Day, which is organized primarily by students from Alfred University and Alfred State College, raises money for local charities and community organizations such as Alfred Fire Department (A.E.
+Hot Dog Day, which is organized primarily by students from Alfred University and Alfred State College, raises money for local charities and community organizations such as the Alfred Fire Department (A.E.
 Crandall Hook & Ladder Co.) and Alfred Montessori School.
+Hot Dog Day often acts as an unofficial homecoming for Alfred's two colleges.

-Events have typically included a parade, ice cream social, "fun run", mud Olympics, hot dog eating contest, carnival, dachshund race, live music, a chicken barbecue and numerous hot dog stands.
-Since 1998, the engineering department has run a "Pin Hill Derby" race down Pine Hill on the north end of the Alfred University campus.
-Main Street is closed to traffic during the parade and originally hosted most of these activities.
-Since 2015, the carnival and arts & crafts fair have been held on the campuses, alternating between them each year.
-Hot Dog Day is often the time chosen for alumni reunions for Alfred's two colleges.
-It was announced the festival would return after a two year absence due to the COVID-19 pandemic for a 50th Anniversary event in 2022, with the return of both cofounders as grand marshals.
+Events have included a parade, ice cream social, Fun run, mud Olympics, hot dog eating contest, carnival, wiener dog race, live music, a chicken barbecue, and hot dog stands.
+Main Street is closed to traffic during the parade and originally hosted most of these activities until the 2015 event.
+From 1998 to 2019 the engineering department held the Pine Hill Derby, where engineering students would race homemade motor-less vehicles down Pine Hill on the north end of the Alfred University campus.

+From 2015 through 2022 the carnival and fair were held on the campuses, alternating between the two each year.
+In 2022 the event returned for its 50th anniversary after a two-year absence due to the COVID-19 pandemic, and both O'Meara and Vaughn returned to act as grand marshals.
+After an eight-year hiatus, most of the festival returned to Main Street in 2023.